Waiting on Olympics, Japanese fencer turns to Uber Eats for fitness, money

 Delivering food for Uber Eats on his bicycle fits the bill, and Miyake said he enjoyed the flexibility provided by the app as well as being able to work up a sweat while on the job.

-He only earns about 2,000 yen (15.12 pounds) a day working for Uber Eats, but Miyake said that added to his savings this means he has enough to survive without sponsorship.
+He only earns about 2,000 yen (US$18.65) a day working for Uber Eats, but Miyake said that added to his savings this means he has enough to survive without sponsorship.
 He is also looking for other ways to earn money around his training regime.

 "Now I am digging into my savings for a living, so I have to earn money by myself," said Miyake, who has been delivering for the past two weeks.